Aditi22222/SecretSanta/README.md

 The Secret Santa Website facilitates various processes to ensure smooth operation and effective management of Secret Santa events within our organization.
 Here's a breakdown of each process:

 ### Admin Registration

 1. **New admin visit the registration page:** New admins access the registration page to create an account.
 2. **Provide necessary details:** Admins provide required information such as name, email, and password.
 3. **Validate information:** The system validates the provided information.
+4. **Generate OTP:** An OTP (One-Time Password) is generated and sent to the admin's provided email for verification.
+5. **Verify OTP:** Admin verifies the OTP to confirm their identity.
-4. **Create new admin account:** Upon successful validation, a new admin account is created.
+6. **Create new admin account:** Upon successful OTP verification, a new admin account is created.
-5. **Admin directed to login page:** The admin is then redirected to the login page.
+7. **Admin directed to login page:** The admin is then redirected to the login page.

 ![Screenshot from 2024-03-27 10-39-25](https://github.com/Aditi22222/SecretSanta/assets/162342704/707bfd7b-7c96-4966-99ab-8dae137994ac)